carloliveros/uce-scripts/Species tree.md

 Create MPEST Control Files

-Here's how you can create a species-allele table from Astral output from the command line:
+Here's how you can create a species-allele table from Astral output from the command line.
+This assumes that you have only one allele per species:

 ```
 cat boot000.phy.astral.out |grep "Taxa" |sed 's/Taxa: //'|sed -r 's/(\w+)/\1 1 \1\n/g' |sed 's/, //' | tr '[]' '\n'